Physics

 -

-Clausius statement: Heat cannot flow by itself from lower to higher temperature.
+Clausius' statement: Heat cannot flow by itself from a lower to a higher temperature.

 Heat Engine